Wakefield Acceleration in a Jet from a Neutrino Driven Accretion Flow around a Black Hole: Model

 Under the one-zone approximation in the isothermal condition, the hydrostatic balance in the vertical direction is reduced to $H(\varpi)={\cal C}_\mathrm{s}(\varpi)/\Omega_\mathrm{K}(\varpi)$.
 In the case of a torque-free boundary condition ${\cal S}_{\varpi\varphi}=0$ at the inner edge of the disk $\varpi=\varpi_\mathrm{in}$, Equation\,\ref{conservation_of_angular_momentum} becomes

 where $\cal{L}_\mathrm{in}$ is the angular momentum gain of the central BH.
-But, since we are not interested in the evolution of a spin of a black hole, we simply ignore the angular momentum gain, ${\cal L}_\mathrm{in} = 0$.
+But, since we are not interested in the evolution of a spin of a BH, we simply ignore the angular momentum gain, ${\cal L}_\mathrm{in} = 0$.
 From Equation \ref{conservation_of_angular_momentum}, we have

 In the standard accretion disk model \citep{shakura+sunyaev:1973AA}, the viscous heating rate $Q_\mathrm{visc}$ is determined as

 For a steady-state accretion flow, the viscous heating and neutrino cooling must be balanced at every radius, $Q_\mathrm{vis}(\varpi)=Q_\nu(\varpi)$, where $Q_\nu(\varpi)$ is the neutrino energy cooling rate.
 Since the neutrino can escape from the upper and lower side of the disk, so the emergent neutrino energy flux is written to: